NVIDIA/ais-k8s/docs/authn.md

   value: "ais-authn.ais" # Replace with the actual AIS AuthN service host
 - name: AIS_AUTHN_SERVICE_PORT
   value: "52001" # Replace with the actual AIS AuthN service port
+- name: AIS_AUTHN_USE_HTTPS
+  value: "true" # Set to "true" if AuthN is running with HTTPS
 ```

 To apply these changes, edit the environment variables in the [spec file](../operator/config/manager/manager.yaml) and reapply it.